chroniconl/cms/README.md

 Why build a CMS when you could use one of the many alternatives?

-1. A need to remain close to the source code while providing a flexible admin experience.
+1. A desire to remain close to the source code while providing a flexible admin experience.
 2. To build a writers experience that doesn't suck.
 3. To provide all the benefits of a highly secured CMS out of the box.
+4. I'm having fun taking this project as far as it can go.

 ## Getting Started

 ### Prerequisites and accounts required

-- Node.js 18.x
+- Node.js
-- Pnpm 7.x
+- Pnpm
 - GitHub account (Some knowledge of Git is required)
 - $ Vercel account (Hosting)
 - $ Supabase account (API keys required)
 - $ Clerk account (API keys required)
 - $ UploadThing account (API keys required)

-- $ PostHog account (API keys required)
+> I'm working on consolidating some of these.
+Please check back soon or consider contributing if you'd like to help out.

 ### Installation